 “I’ll never forget when, in March of last year, Dr. Lewin washed Annika’s hair and took off the ear mold that was protecting her new ear,” Sappington recalls.
 “Dr. Lewin warned Annika, ‘Remember, it’s going to be all kinds of crazy colors at first.
 It’s going to be purple and red.’
 When Dr. Lewin took that mold off, Annika was really quiet and shy.
 She glanced in the mirror and she was trying to hide a smile.
 I got emotional, and Dr. Lewin got emotional.
 Our story had gone from a little girl who wasn’t able to have ears and was made fun of.
 Now Annika gets to have ears, and she gets to say they are her sister’s ears.”

 In addition to Lewin’s private practice, she also runs Earicles–Miracles for Ears, a nonprofit for children with failed microtia surgeries.
 She redoes the surgeries in her clinic, which is “warm and welcoming—more like a living room than an exam room,” Lewin says.
 The operating room, where she spends up to 10 hours a day, has a wall of opaque glass that reveals the shadows of the trees outside.
 Lewin designed the clinic herself, putting her architectural skills to use at last.

-Deni Ellis Béchard is a senior writer at Stanford.
-Email him at email@example.com.
+Deni Ellis Béchard was a senior writer at Stanford.
+Email him at firstname.lastname@example.org.